Purple Shampoo For Brassy Hair: What Does It Do?

 What Does Purple Shampoo Do?

-Clairol Shimmer Lights is a conditioning purple shampoo.
-It is formulated for all hair colors, but on brunettes and redheads, it may be less apparent, or not work as quickly.
-Different pigments react differently to this shampoo, and no two people are the same when it comes to hairs and colors.
+The ideal purple shampoo is a conditioning purple shampoo.
+It is formulated for all hair colors.
+However, on brunettes and redheads, it may be less apparent, or not work as quickly.
+Different pigments react differently to purple shampoo.
+No two people are the same when it comes to hairs and colors.

-According to their website, Clairol purple shampoo is packed with extra protein, and is meant to leave the hair residue-free and looking shiny.
-The ingredients, overall, are okay, but there are three which stand out:
+Ideally, you should be investing in a purple shampoo that is packed with extra protein, and is meant to leave the hair residue-free and looking shiny.
+Harmful ingredients to look out for include:

 - Sodium Laureth Sulfate